dweeeebz/Hangman/README.md

 with tempfile.TemporaryDirectory(dir='.') as tmpdirname:
     print(tmpdirname)
     with open("Words.txt", "a+") as file:
-        file.write("Whatever you want to add in the temporary file") # Adding words into temporary file file.seek(0) # sets Reference point to zeroth index position from the beginning words =  file.read()
+        file.write("Whatever you want to add in the temporary file") # Adding words into a temporary file file.seek(0) # sets Reference point to zeroth index position from the beginning words =  file.read()
         words = list(map(str,words.split()))